beukueb/genairics/README.md

 ### Get your BASESPACE_API_TOKEN accessToken

-Folow the steps 1-5 from this link: https://help.basespace.illumina.com/articles/tutorials/using-the-python-run-downloader/
+Follow the steps 1-5 from this link: https://help.basespace.illumina.com/articles/tutorials/using-the-python-run-downloader/

 	emacs ~/.BASESPACE_API #Store your accessToke here, instead of emacs use any editor you like